By Michael Holden, Tom Polansek and Karl Plume

 "This has come as a bolt from the blue for Mr. Sarao," his lawyer Joel Smith told the court.

-Sarao is accused of using an automated program to "spoof" markets by generating large sell orders that pushed down prices.
+Sarao is accused of using an automated programme to "spoof" markets by generating large sell orders that pushed down prices.
 He then cancelled those trades and bought the contracts at the lower prices, reaping a roughly $40 million profit on his trading, U.S. authorities said.

 The flash crash saw the Dow Jones Industrial Average briefly plunge more than 1,000 points on May 6, 2010, temporarily wiping out nearly $1 trillion in market value.